Backyard cricket: Overview

 Games with relatively few players typically forgo the teams and innings format of professional cricket, opting instead for a batters-vs-everyone format.

 Garden/backyard cricket in South Africa and Australia is considered by many to be the pinnacle event of social and sporting excellence in the summer period.
 Many games are paired with a barbecue which often has a carnival atmosphere.
 It is historically very popular on Australia Day.

-Several closely related variants of cricket exist in South America, known as bete-ombro, taco, bets, or plaquita.

 Rules

 As a generally informal contest, the rules are flexible but usually agreed upon by the players prior to playing it.
 Below are listed some of the most common rules.

-Backyard cricket allows for rules to be changed, and the rules being played by will depend on the context and physical environment of the game.
-However a list of the typical rules which are used most of the time are as follows:
+Backyard cricket allows for rules to be changed, and the rules being played by will depend on the context and physical environment of the game, and the traditions and experience of the players.
+However, some rules are relatively common: